HoldenMilne/printfuk/README.md

 ## Pip
 Make sure pip is installed with `pip --version`.
 If you get a version print out, then pip is installed.
 Otherwise, [install pip](https://pip.pypa.io/en/stable/installation/).
 Once pip is installed type into a console `pip install printfuk`.
 And that's it.

+## Importing
+All you have to do is write `from printfuk import print` at the top of your python script file, and you will never have to worry about clean, nice looking print messages ever again!